Debiased machine learning for combining probability and non-probability survey data: Ratio estimator

 Here we propose instead the ratio estimator

 In Appendix~\ref{sect:appendix.DR2}, we show that if Condition C1 is satisfied,

 and $\thetahatthr = \thetahattwo + o_p (M^{-1/2})$, i.e.\ $\thetahatthr$ is asymptotically equivalent to $\thetahattwo$.

-The mean-zero term $\sqrt{M} n^{-1} \sum_{i=1}^n \{ \mtrue (X_i) - Y_i \}$ in expression~(\ref{eq:DR3.expansion}) is $O_p (1)$ and does not vanish asymptotically.
-However, when the population is large compared to Samples A and B, the variance of this term is small compared to the variance of the other terms in expression~(\ref{eq:DR3.expansion}).
+The mean-zero term $\sqrt{M} n^{-1} \sum_{i=1}^n \{ \mtrue (X_i) - Y_i \}$ in equation~(\ref{eq:DR3.expansion}) is $O_p (1)$ and does not vanish asymptotically.
+However, when the population is large compared to Samples A and B, its variance is small compared to that of the other terms in expression~(\ref{eq:DR3.expansion}).
 We see that if this term is ignored, equation~(\ref{eq:DR3.expansion}) is the same as equation~(\ref{eq:DR1.expansion}) but with $\mtrue (X_i)$ in the first term replaced by $\mtrue (X_i) - n^{-1} \sum_{i'=1}^n \mtrue (X_{i'})$.